gorterd/arithmedoku/src/notes.md

   - when erasing a square, go back to point in game where you added it
   - redo
   - note pad
+  - label cages / squares with a chess like notation, for logging when creating an implication

   ## Info
   - collection info